 We may send a copy of your grievance to the attorney as part of our investigation.
 By Rule, Bar Counsel’s Office keeps the grievance confidential as between the attorney and grievant unless the grievance is serious enough to merit formal charges.

-Bar Counsel's Office reviews all grievances to determine if there has been any violation of the Idaho Rules of Professional Conduct.
-After an initial investigation of your grievance, you will receive a letter from Bar Counsel's Office informing you that: (1) there was not clear and convincing evidence of unprofessional conduct; (2) more information is needed; or (3) additional investigation is being conducted as to possible violations.
+Bar Counsel’s Office reviews all grievances to determine if there has been any violation of the Idaho Rules of Professional Conduct.
+After an initial investigation of your grievance, you will receive a letter from Bar Counsel’s Office informing you that: (1) there was no clear and convincing evidence of unprofessional conduct; (2) more information is needed; or (3) additional investigation is being conducted as to possible violations.
 If the investigation establishes that there have been no violations of the Rules or if there is insufficient evidence to prove that a violation has occurred, the grievance will be dismissed and you will be informed of the reasons for dismissal by letter.
 If it is determined that a violation has occurred, the attorney may receive private discipline or, in some cases, formal charges may be filed.
-If the attorney receives private discipline, you will be informed of the sanction in writing -- information concerning private discipline is not released to the public by Bar Counsel's Office.
+If the attorney receives private discipline, you will be informed of the sanction in writing — information concerning private discipline is not released to the public by Bar Counsel’s Office.
 Grievances resulting in formal charges can involve sanctions ranging from public reprimand to disbarment.
-Click on this link to view Bar Counsel's disciplinary flow chart to see how grievances are processed.
-FLOW CHART

 Each case varies according to its complexity; a typical case takes approximately three to four months before a decision is reached.
 Cases that are more complex or involve the filing of formal charges will take longer.
 We make every effort to ensure that the disposition of each grievance is handled as quickly and thoroughly as possible.

 Can I appeal the decision?